ibm-cloud-architecture/refarch-cloud-data-analytics/README.md

 Hi Ms. Smith, I know that K Bank just bought N Bank, and I just came from a meeting on how you plan to integrate the two companies’ systems, and it is going to take a while.
 I would think that many people, and you in particular, can’t wait for a year or more for the integrated data to start reaching out to your customers.

 I know that K Bank has been doing churn analytics for some time, but the team at N Bank has not.
-It would be interesting to see how your models could be used to identify N Bank customers at risk of leaving as well.
+K Bank has found that customer loss (churn) is directly related to the customer's satisfaction level.
+This is kind of obvious, so it would be interesting to see how these churn prediction models could be used to looks at N Bank's customers and identify who might be at risk of leaving.
+Since K Bank just spent a lot of money to acquire N Bank, you do not want to lose any customers if you can help it.

-IBM can help you combine this data now so that you can get access to this combined data within days, without putting any load on your IT staff who is already over loaded with the consolidation.
-We can use our fully managed cloud services to copy data from your current on-premises systems in each bank into a data warehouse and match customer names automatically to give you a single view of your customers across both banks.
+IBM can help you combine the data from both banks now so that you can get access to this combined data within days, without putting any load on your IT staff who is already over loaded with the consolidation.
+We can use our fully managed cloud services to copy data from your current on-premises systems in each bank into a cloud data warehouse and give you a single view of your customers across both banks.

-Once you have that data at your fingertips, you can start asking even more probing questions, like –
+Once you have that data at your fingertips, you can explore the data and discover how satisfied your customers are, withing each Bank and across both Banks.
+You can also identify which customers are leaving the bank and which ones you should work to retain going forward.

-   Why are customers at risk of leaving?
-Which customers would be a loss and which would not?

-   This will help you identify your most important customers, so you can work to keep them as long term customers.

-What do you think?
+We can quickly show you how to create a dashboard to showcase your findings and use it to tell a story of what you discovered and any actions you might want to take base on this analysis.

 ## Solution Overview